West Ham draw Sevilla in Europa League

 Rangers had to come through the round of 32 and beat Borussia Dortmund 6-4 on aggregate over two legs to reach this stage for the third successive season.

-The first legs will be played on 10 March with the second legs on 17 March.
+The first legs in both competitions will be played on 10 March with the second legs on 17 March.

 David Moyes' Hammers will travel to Spain first, while Rangers begin with a home tie at Ibrox.